richardtemple/ruby_exercises/README.md

 **Exercise**

-Refine Fixnum to add a method that returns its largest prime factor.
+Refine Fixnum to add a method that returns its largest factor which is also a prime number.

-**Examples**
+**Example**

 ```ruby
 using PrimeFactors